open-telemetry/opentelemetry-go/RELEASING.md

 If the changes in the main repository are going to affect the contrib repository, it is important to verify that the changes are compatible with the contrib repository.

-Follow [the steps](https://github.com/open-telemetry/opentelemetry-go-contrib/blob/main/RELEASING.md#verify-otel-changes) in the contrib repostory to verify OTel changes.
+Follow [the steps](https://github.com/open-telemetry/opentelemetry-go-contrib/blob/main/RELEASING.md#verify-otel-changes) in the contrib repository to verify OTel changes.

 ## Pre-Release